lidofinance/dual-governance/docs/specification.md

 function executeSealableResume(address sealable) external
 ```

-Executes a sealable resume request by calling the sealableResume function on the `TiebreakerCoreCommittee` contract and increments the nonce.
+Calls `TiebreakerCoreCommittee.sealableResume` to submit a resume request for the specified sealable contract, once the required quorum of subcommittee members has been reached and the timelock duration has elapsed.

 #### Preconditions

+- The quorum required to call `TiebreakerCoreCommittee.sealableResume` for the given sealable and the current value of `TiebreakerCoreCommittee.getSealableResumeNonce(sealable)` MUST have been reached.
-- Resume request MUST have reached quorum and passed the timelock duration.
+- This function MUST NOT have been called previously for the given sealable and the current value of `TiebreakerCoreCommittee.getSealableResumeNonce(sealable)`.
+- The required timelock duration since quorum was reached MUST have elapsed.
+- The preconditions of `TiebreakerCoreCommittee.sealableResume` MUST be satisfied.

 ---